 In any case, all these terms are usually used to refer to RAW: RAW file, RAW image, or RAW format would be equivalent forms.

 What additional information do RAW files contain?

-As we have mentioned, each manufacturer has its own RAW formats.
-The same manufacturer can have several different formats or versions of the same format.
+As we have mentioned, each manufacturer has its RAW formats.
+The same manufacturer can have several different forms or versions of the same design.